Language selection

 WxT Language switcher

-The high-frequency electricity data (HFED) downloader makes it easy to access important Canadian electricity information and supports Canada's path to net-zero emissions by providing high-quality electricity data in near real-time.
+The high-frequency electricity data (HFED) visualization tool makes it easy to access important Canadian electricity information and supports Canada's path to net-zero emissions by providing high-quality electricity data in near real-time.

-Use the tool below to select the province, energy variable and date range you want to download.
+Use the tool below to select the province, energy variable and date range you want to view or download.
+You can also access the data using the API link provided.
+To expand the date range, choose the dates you want then select "Update date range" to load the updated visualization.

-Note: Large data sets may take several minutes to download.
+Note: HFED is an evergreen product.
+To be notified of new variables please request to join our email list.
+Large data sets may take several minutes to download.
 Also, due to the high volume of data and the transient nature of real-time web scraping, not all data sets are complete and may contain duplicates or other irregularities.
 Please use with caution.
+When in doubt, please validate with provincial and territorial data providers as they are the authoritative source.
 We invite you to report any data issues as well as any other feedback to statcan.ccei-ccie.statcan@statcan.gc.ca.

 Start of visual interactive dashboard